Kong/docs.konghq.com/app/konnect/mesh-manager/service-mesh.md

 ```bash
 kumactl get dataplanes
 ```
-If your data planes were configured correctly with the demo app, it should return all four data planes in the output.
+If your data planes were configured correctly with the demo app, the output should return all four data planes.

-You can now run commands against your global control plane using `kumactl`.
+You can now issue commands to your global control plane using `kumactl`.
 You can see the [`kumactl` command reference](/mesh/latest/generated/cmd/kumactl/kumactl/) for more information about the commands you can use.

 ## Conclusion